mattpap/masters-thesis/sphinx/src/groebner.rst

 is ``lex`` order, as it is the most frequently used monomial order, because it leads to, so called, *elimination* property.
 The specification of the required ordering of monomials can be passed as a string via ``order`` keyword or as a single argument function.
 The other option gives the possibility of inventing our own orderings of monomials.
-In this case, however, SymPy won't check if the given function defines an admissible ordering or not.
+In this case, however, |sympy| won't check if the given function defines an admissible ordering or not.

 Suppose we have a system of two bivariate polynomials ``f1, f2 = [2*x**2*y + x*y**4, x**2 + y + 1]``.